New York, NY — updated Friday, October 2, 2020

 - Artist Rescue Trust is providing support for musicians and artists whose ability to perform, tour and earn a living has been negatively affected by COVID-19.

-- The Mayer Foundation is providing grants of around $2,000 to individuals suffering for a variety of reasons, including loss of employment or illness.
+- The Mayer Foundation is providing grants of around $2,000 to individuals in New York City suffering for a variety of reasons, including loss of employment or illness.

 - The Dramatists Guild Foundation is providing financial assistance to individual playwrights, composers, lyricists, and librettists in dire need of funds due to severe hardship or unexpected illness.